trailheadapps/ebikes-lwc/README.md

     - In **Setup**, type **Data Import** in the Quick Find box and click **Data Import Wizard**.
     - Click **Launch Wizard**.
     - Click the **Custom objects** tab, click **Product Families**, and click **Add new records**.
-    - Drag the **product_families.csv** file you just saved and drop in the upload area.
+    - Drag the **product_families.csv** file you just saved and drop it in the upload area.
     - Click **Next**, **Next**, and **Start Import**.

 1. Import Product data: